 - 1. Turn the key switch OFF and remove the key.
 Place the Forward/Reverse handle in the NEUTRAL position.
 Chock the wheels. - Disconnect battery and spark plug wire(s).
-See Disconnecting the Battery Gasoline Vehicles, Section 1, Page 1-4. - 3.
+See Side-Post Battery: Disconnecting the Battery-Gasoline Vehicles on page 1-5.
+See Top-Post Battery: Disconnecting the Battery-Gasoline Vehicles on page 1-5. - 3.
 Remove the cowl.
 See Cowl Removal, Section 4, Page 4-5. - 4.
 The voltage limiter is located on the driver side cowl frame. - 5.
 Disconnect wires from the voltage limiter (1).
-Do not allow wires to touch (Figure 20-20, Page 20-28). - 6.
+Do not allow wires to touch (Figure 20-25, Page 20-32). - 6.
 Remove the mounting hardware (2) from the voltage limiter and remove from vehicle.